Do you know there are some smells that cats hate so much they’ll avoid them at all cost!

 Who could hate the sweet smell of bananas?

-As it turns out, some cats really hate bananas and would turn their backs on you when you let them smell it.
+As it turns out, some cats really hate bananas and would turn their backs on you when you let them smell them.

 I suspect it has to do with chemicals used on the peel to preserve the bananas.